What Are the 4 Cs of Marketing?

 After you have closely studied the habits of your customers, you will know whether they prefer to shop in stores or online, as well as the extent to which they will go to purchase your product.
 The convenience of your product is determined in part by its overall cost.
 If you can make your product more cost-effective and easy enough to get without your customers having to go to great lengths to get a hold of it, then you will set yourself up for success.

-The fourth and final “C” of the four Cs of marketing covers “communication.”
+The fourth and final “C” of the 4 Cs of marketing covers “communication.”
 Communication is crucial to the success of your business marketing.
 You must understand how to interact with your customers.
 Otherwise, you’ll wind up saying the wrong thing or attempting to reach them in the wrong place—or both.

 One of the best communication tools that exists for businesses today is social media.
 This doesn’t just mean constantly promoting your business and products on your social media networks.
 Instead, you should focus on developing relationships and engaging in conversations with the people who follow you.
-The easier it is for your customers to communicate with you, the more likely it is they will keep coming back.
+The easier it is for your customers to communicate with you, the more likely they will keep coming back.

 If you’ve done your research, then you’ll know where your customers spend their time online.
 Make sure to prioritize the social platforms they use most frequently.
 And be sure to share valuable content that resonates with your ideal customer.